department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-08-print-button-analytics/research-plan.md

 ## Background
 VA Online Scheduling allows Veterans who are logged into VA.gov to schedule and manage their appointments.

-We added a print button the the appointment lists using a new tertiary style.
+On 08/02 we released a feature for users to print their appointments list.
+This added a print button the the appointment lists using a new tertiary style.
 We want to gather data to help assess the usability of the style and whether it's meeting a need.
 Briefly describe the background of your product.
 Consider:
 - What problem is your product trying to solve?
 - Where is your product situated on VA.gov? (ex: auth vs. unauth)